Lear Corporation

 Business Overview

--The Company supplies seating, electrical distribution systems and electronic modules, as well as related sub-systems, components and software, to all of the world's major automotive manufacturers.
+-The Company supplies complete seat systems, seating components, electrical distribution and connection systems, power distribution products, battery disconnect units, electronic controllers, and other electronic modules as well as related sub-systems, components and software, to all of the world's major automotive manufacturers.

 -Its business is organized under two reporting segments: Seating and E-Systems.
 Each of these segments has a varied product and technology range across a number of component categories: